mcfilib/filib.github.io/posts/2015-03-03-my-tech-radar.md

 My decisions to learn different technologies have, up until very recently, been fairly ad-hoc.
-I'd hear about some interesting or novel technology and bookmark in the back of my to come back to later.
-Unsurprisingly this approach makes reflection tricky because it's difficult to build a posthumous career strategy.
+I'd hear about some interesting or novel technology and bookmark in the back of my mind to come back to later.
+Unsurprisingly this approach makes reflection tricky because it's difficult to build a career strategy posthumously.

 ## Ansible